Greg-R/qsd2/README.md

 (28.510 MHz + 48 kHz) * 2 = 57.116 MHz

-This is well within the frequency specification of the 74AC74 flip-flop IC even with VCC = 3.3 volts.
+This is well within the frequency specification of the 74AC74 flip-flop IC even with Vcc = 3.3 volts.

 ## Implementation of the Divide-by-2 Quadrature